 Still, Google Meet isn't short on competition, with Microsoft Teams and Zoom also key competitors in this space.
 Zoom in particular presents a significant challenge to Google Meet, having experienced explosive growth since February 2020 and becoming nearly synonymous with the concept of video meetings and remote working.

-SEE: Cheat sheet: Google Meet video-conferencing and chat app (free PDF) (TechRepublic)
+SEE: How to use Google Meet (free PDF) (TechRepublic)

 Needless to say, this is an image that Google and other rival video-conferencing platforms are desperate to shake, evidenced by what seems to have become a near-continuous stream of updates to video chat apps over the past few weeks.